gaearon/react-hot-loader/docs/Known Limitations.md

 ```

 Note that if you're using React Router (pre-4.0), this will only work with `getChildRoutes`, but not `getComponent`, since `getComponent`'s callback will only load a component once.

+Also, if you're using the Webpack 2 beta, you can use `System.import` without extra `module.hot.accept` calls, although there are still a [few issues with it](https://github.com/gaearon/react-hot-loader/issues/303).

 ### Checking Element `type`s
 Because React Hot Loader creates proxied versions of your components, comparing reference types of elements won't work: